hegusung/AVSignSeek/README.md

 Once done, the result will be printed in stdout and a file (output.txt by default) containing the result will be generated.

-If you known approximatly where your signature is located, you can specify one or more range in the payload to be analysed using the -r option.
+If you know approximatly where your signature is located, you can specify one or more range in the payload to be analysed using the -r option.
 In the following example AVSignSeek will only try to find a signature in the following ranges:
 * 0-256
 * 336-416
 * 432-endofpayload